ewilliams0305/vcli/README.md

 A -f and -n flag are required. provide a full path to file on the system running the vcli app.
 When running the app on the virtual control server the file path is mapped to a file on the server.
 When running the application from your machine the path should be a local file on your file system.

+when loading or better reloading a program the -o flag should be provided to edit the exiting entry and restart the effected rooms.

 ## Room ID